rcobanov/Lab4_Robin-Cobanov/README.md

 On sucessful login, your browser will receive a JWT.

 ## When logged in
+Users will be directed to their own route, users/:id.
 Once logged in, you will see a small navigation bar - this bar was added to make it simpler to verify the access of a user.
 ### User Access
 You will have access to different pages based on which role you have.